-5) Install suitable fuse or circuit breaker for primary, I prefer a MCB switch.
+5) Install suitable fuse or circuit breaker for primary, I prefer an MCB switch.

 The major problem for starters is to strike an arc.
 I also had this problem first, the rods would just stick to metal and the welder would make “hmm…” sound and heat up.
-You will have to loose the rod at that moment to be safe and protect the welder.
-I used to release the rod by loosing the clamps or holders.
-Striking an arc is just like striking an match stick which is a cliche.
+You will have to lose the rod at that moment to be safe and protect the welder.
+People say that striking an arc is just like striking a match stick.
 Try to learn from some YouTube videos of other experts.
 After striking learn to maintain it and balance it and control the puddle.

-Most important stuff is keeping the arc as short as possible.
-It is easy to balance and control when arc is short.
-Try to push the puddle and slide away the slag at top because they can leave voids and puddles.
+The most important stuff is keeping the arc as short as possible.
+It is easy to balance and control when the arc is short.
+Try to push the puddle and slide away from the slag at the top because they can leave voids and puddles.
 If you have a welder with current control then it is obvious that you should keep low current for thin metals and high for thick ones.
 The saying is that when the current is right the weld sounds like “Bacon Fry”.
-You will learn it yourself.
-Learn good skills on flat and horizontal before welding overhead.
+Just keep on practicing to improve your skills.